folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

     shell1$ mvn install
     shell1$ mvn exec:exec

-Re-running Okapi in this way (`mvn exec:exec`) gives a new instance of Okapi with no state left over from earlier runs.
+Stopping and re-running Okapi in this way (`mvn exec:exec`) gives a new instance of Okapi with no state left over from earlier runs.
 This allows the Okapi Console to run against a known state.

 ### Fetch, build and run the circulation module